Skip to main content

 Skylight at Tobacco Dock

 Skylight at Tobacco Dock is bringing back their famous Canalside igloos and rooftop ice skating rink.
-They’ve also got an Après Ski Lodge, a Secret Speakeasy and a Cocktail Cinema experience, so you will definitely have plenty to do here.
-The cinema one is showing a fun selection of Christmas films for which their team of mixologists has designed a selection of cocktails to fit each movie theme.
+They’ve also got an Après Ski Lodge, and a Secret Speakeasy, so you will definitely have plenty to do here.

 From November to early January, the city is beautifully decorated with thousands of Christmas light displays.
 For a fun and absolutely free thing to do in London, get walking about central London to take it all in and get in the festive mood without having to spend a penny.